23rd August - Alex makes his first public appearance with Midnight Messiah at The Power & Glory Festival, Hatfield, UK.

 5th October - Midnight Messiah appear at Metal Wave UK with Praying Mantis, Dennis Stratton, Cloven Hoof, Chariot and others

-16th December - Alex Machell is announced as new bass player and vocalist for Midnight Messiah
+16th December - Alex Machell is announced as new bass player for Midnight Messiah

 31st March - Elixir appear at the 6th British Steel Festival, in Camden, London